 Withholding Tax on Compensation - or WTC - is a tax withheld from an employee’s compensation.
 Compensation is defined as all remuneration arising from services rendered by an individual in an employee-employer relationship.

-There are some items part of the employee’s compensation that are considered exempted by law (i.e. de minimis allowance, Php 90,000 amount for 13th month and bonus, etc.)
+There are some items part of the employee’s compensation that is considered exempted by law (i.e. de minimis allowance, Php 90,000 amount for 13th month and bonus, etc.)

 As an employer, the business is a withholding agent with the responsibility of withholding and remitting taxes to BIR based on the Withholding on Compensation Tax table.